lmfit/lmfit-py/_sources/bounds.txt

 Jonathan J. Helmus!) here is to re-transform the covariance matrix so that the uncertainties can be estimated for bounded Parameters.
-This is included by using the derivate :math:`dP_{\rm internal}/dP_{\rm bounded}` from the equations above to re-scale the jacobian matrix before constructing the covariance matrix from it.
+This is included by using the derivate :math:`dP_{\rm internal}/dP_{\rm bounded}` from the equations above to re-scale the Jacobin matrix before constructing the covariance matrix from it.
 Tests show that this re-scaling of the covariance matrix works quite well, and that uncertainties estimated for bounded are quite reasonable.
 Of course, if